hscstudio/tsocialapp/README.md

 - Signup
 - Login/Logout
 - Update Profile
+- Use Layout

 ## Explanation
-This app have one entry script `index.php` that will access page
+This app have one entry script `index.php` that will access page or views

 Page located in `pages`

+Every page will have default layouts